Blakintosh/gscode/README.md

 A language extension that provides full support for Call of Duty: Black Ops III's GSC scripting language in Visual Studio Code, including IntelliSense.

-This is the README for your extension "gsc".
-After writing up a brief description, we recommend including the following sections.

 ## TODO
 ### Syntax Highlighting
 * `#if`, `#elif`, `#else`, `#endif` etc.